Roxanne Dryden-Edwards, MD

 Interestingly, physicians often diagnose and treat agoraphobia, like other phobias, when patients seek treatment for other medical or emotional problems rather than as the primary reason that care is sought.
 As with other mental disorders, there is no single, specific test for agoraphobia.
 The primary-care doctor or psychiatrist will take a careful history, perform or refer to another doctor for a physical examination, and order laboratory tests as needed.
-If someone has another medical condition that he or she knows about, there may be an overlap of signs and symptoms between the old and the new conditions.
+If someone has another medical condition that he or she knows about or there has been exposure to a medication, drug of abuse or other substance, there may be an overlap of signs and symptoms between the old and the new conditions.
 Just determining that anxiety does not have a physical cause does not immediately identify the ultimate cause.
 Often, determining the cause requires the involvement of a psychiatrist, clinical psychologist, and/or other mental-health professional.

 What is the treatment for agoraphobia?

-There are many treatments available for agoraphobia, including specific kinds of psychotherapy as well as several effective medications.
+There are many treatments available for overcoming agoraphobia, including specific kinds of psychotherapy as well as several effective medications.
 A specific form of psychotherapy that focuses on decreasing negative, anxiety-provoking, or other self-defeating thoughts and behaviors (called cognitive behavioral therapy) has been found to be highly effective in treating agoraphobia.
 In fact, when agoraphobia occurs along with panic disorder, cognitive behavioral therapy, with or without treatment with medication, is considered to be the most effective way to both relieve symptoms and prevent their return.
-In fact, sometimes patients respond equally as well when treated with group cognitive behavioral therapy or a brief course of cognitive behavioral therapy as they do when treated with traditional cognitive therapy.
-Psychotherapy for agoraphobia is effective for many people when they receive it over the Internet, which is optimistic news for people who live in areas that are hundreds of miles from the nearest mental-health professional.
+In fact, sometimes patients respond equally as well when treated with group cognitive behavioral therapy or a brief course of that kind of therapy, as they do when treated with traditional cognitive behavioral therapy.
+Psychotherapy for agoraphobia is also effective for many people when they receive it over the Internet, which is optimistic news for people who live in areas that are hundreds of miles from the nearest mental-health professional.